mne-tools/mne-cpp/doc/gh-pages/pages/development/wasmtesting.md

 If you do not have a `GIT_CREDENTIALS_DOCU_TEST` secret setup already, create a secret for your forked MNE-CPP repository.
 A guide on how to create a new token can be found [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets){:target="_blank" rel="noopener"}.
 The secret must be named `GIT_CREDENTIALS_DOCU_TEST` and have the following format `https://$username:$token@github.com/`, where `$token` is the access token created in the step above and `$username` is your GitHub user name.

-## Make your changes to the documentation
+## Trigger the Github Actions workflow

-Create a new branch named `docu`.
-If you decide to use a different name make sure to change the branch parameter in the `docutest.yml` workflow file accordingly.
-The website is maintained via .md files, which can be found in `mne-cpp/doc/gh-pages`.
+Create a new branch named `wasm`.
+If you decide to use a different name make sure to change the branch parameter in the `wasmtest.yml` workflow file accordingly.
 When ready, commit and push your changes to your remote.
+This will trigger a wasm build being build via Github actions and then be pushed to your fork's `gh-pages` branch.
+Please note that this will delete everyhting presenet in your `gh-pages` branch.
+Building Qt and MNE-CPP for Wasm takes quite some time because we only have two CPU cores at our disposal.

 If everything was setup correctly, the push should trigger a GitHub action to build your changes to the `gh-pages` branch.
-Once the GitHub action finishes you can take a look at your changes by visiting `http://$username.github.io/mne-cpp/`.
+Once the GitHub action finishes you can take a look at your changes by visiting `https://$username.github.io/mne-cpp/mne_analyze.html`.
 Please note that it can take some time or multiple refreshes for the changes to show.